GravJump

 01

-A HELOC gives you a line of credit secured by your home's equity.
-You can draw from it, repay it, and draw again — much like a credit card.
+A HELOC gives you a line of credit secured by your home’s equity.
+You can draw from it, repay it, and draw again during the draw period — much like a credit card.

 02

-HELOCs can sit behind your existing first mortgage (second lien) or replace it entirely (first lien), each with different terms.
+HELOCs can sit behind your existing first mortgage (second lien, most common) or replace it entirely (first lien).
+Each has different terms and tradeoffs.

 03